 You may also want to share your successes with your family by celebrating your achievements at your next family gathering.
 Again, whether or not this is a good idea depends on your particular family dynamics, where you are at in your recovery journey, and if you are prepared to deal with a reaction that isn’t quite as positive as you had expected.

 Have Questions?
 We’re Here For You

 At the end of the day, deciding whether or not to discuss addiction at a family gathering isn’t easy.
-There’s a lot at stake when a family member is struggling with substance abuse – that’s why we offer a Family Program here at the Florida House Experience where you can connect with other families, learn about addiction, and get the support you need.
+There’s a lot at stake when a family member is struggling with substance abuse – that’s why we offer a Family Program here at FHE Health where you can connect with other families, learn about addiction, and get the support you need.